DeqingYang/MGBR/README.md

 # MGBR
-The sourcecode and dataset to reproduce MGBR, which is a recommendation model of group buying submitted to ICDE 2023.
+These files are the sourcecode and dataset to reproduce MGBR, which is a recommendation model of group buying submitted to ICDE 2023.